Coins - Prestige Sets

 more value on the current market.

-Plus, these two charts show how supply and demand influence the market.
-Too much supply (for example, 1988)
+The population chart along with the market values show how supply and demand influence the market.
+Too

-keeps the value low, whereas small supply (1996) achieves a much higher value.
+much supply (for example, 1988) keeps the value low, whereas small supply (1996) achieves a much higher

 Through their lifecycle, the Prestige Sets honored